 Taking advantage of the vulnerability of migrants and refugees, and their impossibility to return to their countries of origin, these actors regularly detain and torture migrants with the purpose of obtaining ransom payments in exchange for their freedom and/or transport towards Europe.
-The detention often occurs by official authorities, such as the Department for Combating Illegal Immigration (DCIM), which runs official detention centers, often in association with militias.
-But non-State actors, including smugglers, traffickers, and armed groups, also effectively detain migrants in other makeshift places of detention.
+The detention often occurs by official authorities, such as the Department for Combating Illegal Immigration (DCIM), which runs official detention centers; in several centers, the DCIM control is only nominal, as militias have de facto control of these facilities.
+But non-state actors, including smugglers, traffickers, and armed groups, also effectively detain migrants in other makeshift places of detention.

 Regardless of who is detaining migrants and refugees, they are put into inhumane living conditions, in overcrowded spaces and with little to no access to food, water, sunlight, medical services, or sanitary facilities.
 Moreover, migrants and refugees are also physically exploited: while able-bodied men and boys are often targeted for forced labor, including in war-fighting activities, women and girls are frequently forced into prostitution and sexual slavery.
 Often, migrants and refugees are treated as slaves – bought, sold, auctioned off in the streets – and face persecution for their migrant or refugee status, as well as race, gender, and religion.
 Torture is also prevalent against migrants and refugees in Libya, as reported by 85% of the over 3,000 migrants and refugees surveyed by the Italian organization Medici per Diritti Umani.